Student Workers

 It is the employee’s responsibility to accurately add their account information and maintain their accounts (edits, changes, deletes).
 Employees may use their Employee Self Service portal to locate pay stubs and W-2 forms.

-New student workers must complete a W-4 form for tax purposes.
+New student employees must complete a W-4 form for tax purposes.
 Instructions on completing the W-4 Form can be found on the W-4 Link & Instructions webpage.

 International students complete the W-4 forms during the hiring approval process through the International Employment Unit.
 Visit the International Employee Hiring Instructions for more information.